nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_reporting.md

       <!------------------------------ROW----------------------------------->
               <tr>
                 <td>rep-cons-10</td>
-                <td>Number of times that a user books an appointment and the subsequently cancelled the appointment over a date range</td>
+                <td>Number of times that a user books an appointment and the subsequently cancelled the appointment over a date range.
+Grouped by each service selected or patients registered practice.
+Grouped by each service selected or patients registered practice</td>
-                <td>In December there were 7 times a user booked an appointment and then cancelled it whilst the patient was on the phone</td>
+                <td>In December there were 7 times a user booked an appointment and then cancelled it.</td>
               </tr>
       <!------------------------------ROW----------------------------------->
               <tr>
                 <td>rep-cons-11</td>
-                <td>Number of times that a user books an appointment and the subsequently re-books the appointment over a date range</td>
+                <td>Number of times that a user books an appointment and the subsequently re-books the appointment over a date range.
+Grouped by each service selected or patients registered practice</td>
-                <td>In December there were 8 times a user booked an appointment and then re-books it whilst the patient was on the phone</td>
+                <td>In December there were 8 times a user booked an appointment and then re-books it.</td>
               </tr>
       <!------------------------------ROW----------------------------------->
               <tr>
                 <td>rep-cons-12</td>
-                <td>Number of times that a user books an appointment and the subsequently cancelled the appointment over a date range</td>
+                <td>Number of times that a user books an appointment and the subsequently cancelled the appointment over a date range.
+Grouped by each service selected or patients registered practice</td>
                 <td>In December there were 8 times a user booked an appointment and then cancels it when the patient calls back</td>
               </tr>
             </tbody>